 The line will cross Winterbottom Street at a signal controlled junction and then turn south to run alongside the Oldham Way slip road.
 It will pass under the flyover at surface level, through the section to the north of centre, and have signalled road crossings.

-Pedestrian underpasses were removed at Manchester Street roundabout.
-A surface level route will have signalled road and Metrolink crossings.
-This and two new road traffic lanes for eastbound road traffic from Manchester Street to Oldham Way will pass through the centre section under the flyover.
+At Manchester Street roundabout pedestrian underpasses have been removed and replaced by a surface level footpath with signalled road and Metrolink crossings.
+This and two new road traffic lanes for eastbound road traffic from Manchester Street to Oldham Way pass through the centre section under the flyover.

-From Manchester Street roundabout the line will run through a cutting across an elevated area, previously occupied by The Pennine Way Hotel, before passing under John Street.
+From Manchester Street roundabout the line is in a cutting across an elevated area, previously occupied by The Pennine Way Hotel, before passing under John Street.
 Car park access arrangements have been modified, enabling the route to reach King Street stop.

 After crossing King Street trams will run along Union Street, sharing with road traffic till the junction with Peter & Hobson Streets.
 Between that junction and Clegg Street it is tram only with an island platform Oldham Central stop which will have a ramp at both ends.
 East of Clegg Street there is sharing with road traffic till Prince Street, which has been extended to Oldham Way and is the new link road.